Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Experiments

 \paragraph{Calibration transportability.} \Cref{fig:transportability-test} applies the policy-wise mean transport test (\cref{prop:mean-transport}) to validate whether the base-trained calibration can be reused across target policies.
 We test $H_{0,\pi'}: \E_{\pi'}[Y - f(S,X)] = 0$ for each policy with Bonferroni correction ($\alpha{=}0.0125$).
 Clone, Parallel Universe, and Premium all pass: their residual distributions are centered at zero, implying that Direct + calibrated surrogate remains mean-unbiased for these policies.
-Unhelpful fails dramatically (mean residual $-0.31$, $p < 0.001$).
+Unhelpful fails (mean residual $-0.31$, $p < 0.001$).
 By \cref{prop:mean-transport}, this implies $V^{\mathrm{oracle}}_{\pi'} - V^{\mathrm{sur}}_{\pi'} \approx -0.31$: the surrogate systematically \emph{overestimates} oracle quality for adversarial responses.
-This flags a failure of mean transportability: absolute value estimates for this policy are biased, triggering the \textsc{REFUSE-LEVEL} gate (App.~\ref{app:diag-transport}). \emph{Practical implication:} This test decides whether a single calibration can be safely reused across policies; if a policy fails, either recalibrate with policy-specific oracle data or fall back to oracle-only evaluation for that cell.
+This flags a failure of mean transportability: absolute value estimates for this policy are biased, triggering the \textsc{REFUSE-LEVEL} gate (App.~\ref{app:diag-transport}).
+Because Unhelpful's bias ($-0.31$) does not invert its rank relative to other policies (corrected value ${\approx}0.48$ remains well below ${\sim}0.75$), rankings remain valid; only absolute levels are refused. \emph{Practical implication:} This test decides whether a single calibration can be safely reused across policies; if a policy fails, either recalibrate with policy-specific oracle data or fall back to oracle-only evaluation for that cell. \emph{Remark (transport correction).} When transport fails, the estimated mean residual $\hat\Delta$ from the audit slice can serve as an intercept correction: $\hat V_{\mathrm{corr}} = \hat V_{\mathrm{sur}} + \hat\Delta$.
+However, we recommend refusing level claims by default, as the correction only fixes the mean and policy-specific recalibration is preferable when feasible.

+\paragraph{Judge-policy confound.} When a model judges its own outputs, transport can fail due to self-preference bias.
+On MBPP code generation (\cref{app:mbpp}), GPT-4o-mini judging its own outputs showed a significant mean residual ($-0.065$, $p{=}0.006$).
+Never judge a model with itself without auditing transport; this failure mode cannot be fixed by calibration alone.